 Zur Person / Biography

-Gunther Neumann has more than 20 years of international experience in the field of diplomacy, negotiations, democracy, mediation and human rights, mostly in executive positions with the OSCE, the European Union, the United Nations as well as with NGOs.
+Gunther Neumann has more than 20 years of international experience in the field of diplomacy, negotiations, democracy, mediation, development and human rights, mostly in executive positions with the OSCE, the European Union, the United Nations as well as with NGOs.

 He has worked in conflict and post-conflict areas of sub-saharan Africa , Central, South & South-East Asia, Central & South America, for the Intl.
 Red Cross, EU, OSCE, UN missions and NGOs, with vast experience in development, negotiations, facilitation, mediation.